Online Course Pricing Strategies for Beginners: Proven Tips That Sell

 THE FIX:

 Low prices attract bargain hunters who are unlikely to complete the course or become repeat customers.
-The effort required to sell 10 courses at $49 is identical to selling 3 courses at $197—you’re working harder for less revenue.
-Additionally, low prices signal low quality in the customer’s mind.
+In my experience, the effort required to sell 10 courses at $49 is similar to selling 3 courses at $197—you’re working harder for less revenue.
+Additionally, low prices may signal low quality to potential customers.

-Ryan Levesque advises: “If you’re embarrassed by your price, you’re not pricing based on value.
-Get clear on the transformation you’re offering and price accordingly.”
+As the “Ask” methodology suggests, if you’re uncomfortable with your price, you’re likely not pricing based on transformation value.
+Get clear on the results you’re offering and price accordingly.

 Mistake #2: No Clear Refund Policy

-IMPACT: Courses without refund policies convert 18% lower than those with clear, customer-friendly guarantees .
+IMPACT: Courses without refund policies often convert at lower rates than those with clear, customer-friendly guarantees.

 THE FIX: